Ford Taunus TC: The car

-Packaging up the options list
+Option packages

-Rather than specify optional extras from a long list of possibilities as might have happened a few years earlier, customers were now encouraged to select from a range of "equipment packages", identified by suffix letters.
-The standard Taunus was identified in sales material as the "Taunus N", while progressively more extensive or sporty packages of extras were identified in 1970 with the suffixes "L", "XL", "GT", and "GXL".
-The base version was not destined to be produced in large numbers, with Ford hoping that most customers would select one of the packages.
-A similar approach with "options packages" was being introduced in Germany by Opel at this time.
+The standard Taunus was marketed as the "Taunus N", with progressively more extensive or sporty packages were identified in 1970 with the suffixes "L", "XL", "GT", and "GXL".
+The base version was not manufactured in large numbers, with most customers selecting higher trim levels.
+A similar approach with "options packages" was introduced in Germany by Opel at this time.

 The L was a more comfortably equipped base version, with the XL adding certain luxuries such as height adjustable front seats, a clock, and larger headlights.
 The sporty GT (not available as a 1.3, as for the GXL) received bucket seats with built-in headrests, full instrumentation, a leather steering wheel, and twin headlamps amongst other equipment.
 Lastly, the top-of-the-line GXL added all the comforts of the XL with the sporty equipment of the GT and additional extras such as a vinyl roof, a dual-tone horn, and deeper carpeting.

-The British sibling
+Cortina Mk III, UK

 This model also formed the basis of the Cortina Mk III, but with different door skins and rear wing pressings from the "coke-bottle" styling of the Cortina.
-In addition, there was never a Cortina III equivalent to the fast-back bodied Taunus TC coupé.
+In addition, there was never a Cortina III equivalent to the fastback bodied Taunus TC coupé.
 The unification of Ford Europe's model range had started with the Escort and Capri and was continued (albeit to a lesser degree) with the Taunus and Cortina.
 The Taunus TC and Cortina Mk III were thus both developed under the auspices of Ford of Europe, and most major components, including the entire floorpan, were identical.

 Technical progress

 Significant advances were made with the rear suspension.
 The previous large Taunus had featured a rigid rear axle, suspended using traditional leaf-springs, but with the TC Ford used a rear suspension configuration involving coil springs, with the axle located using two longitudinal and two lateral linkages.
 The front wheels, no longer driven, were suspended with a conventional wishbone suspension, which eschewed shock absorbers and gave the car a soft 'freeway' ride and, with the heavier 6-cylinder engines, a tendency to excessive understeer.
-Press criticism of the trade-off between the car's road-holding and ride-comfort soon evolved into a more general critique, not convincingly addressed by the manufacturer for several years, that Ford had launched the Taunus TC before they had finished developing it.
+Press criticism of the trade-off between the car's road-holding and ride comfort soon evolved into a more general critique, not convincingly addressed by the manufacturer for several years, that Ford had launched the Taunus TC before they had finished developing it.

 A telescopic steering column designed to collapse in the event of a frontal collision (rather than penetrate the driver's chest) had been mainstream in competitor models from Opel and Volkswagen for some time, and with the TC Ford now also incorporated this safety feature on their new mid-size range for Germany and mainland Europe.